txt/se20/README.md

 Are you a great software engineer?
 Can you...

-- Assess options; i.e.
+- Assess options?
-  - Glance at any system; suggest how to build it another, possibly better, way;
+  - i.e. Glance at any system; suggest how to build it another, possibly better, way;
-  - Be able to assess the cost/benefits of those changes.
+  - i.e. Be able to assess the cost/benefits of those changes.
-- Write good software;
+- Write good software?
-  - that  anyone else would want o use?
+  - That  anyone else would want o use?
-  - that is demonstrable _good_ (compared to something else).
+  - That is demonstrable _better_ (compared to something else).

 <table width="100%" border=0 align=center>